Sorry, you need to enable JavaScript to visit this website.

 These are virtual events held on Microsoft Teams.
 They are open to:

-• substantive superintendents, and police staff working at an equivalent level
+• substantive superintendents, and police staff working at stage 4 of the leadership standards

-• officers and staff acting up to superintendent level
+• officers and staff acting up to level 4

-• alumni of the senior leadership development programme (SLDP) and Aspire leadership development programme
+• alumni of the senior leadership development programme (SLDP), Aspire leadership development programme, high potential development programme (HPDS) and direct entry programme

 Virtual via Microsoft Teams.